bertilmuth/requirementsascode/README.md

 If your interactions are independent from each other, that's your use case model.
 For sequences of interactions, create a [use case model with flows](https://github.com/bertilmuth/requirementsascode/tree/master/requirementsascodeexamples/helloworld) instead.
 It's a simple alternative to state machines.

+# influences and special features
 Requirements as code is influenced by the ideas of [clean architecture](https://blog.cleancoder.com/uncle-bob/2012/08/13/the-clean-architecture.html) and [hexagonal architecture](https://web.archive.org/web/20180822100852/http://alistair.cockburn.us/Hexagonal+architecture).
 It can be used to [implement them](https://dev.to/bertilmuth/implementing-a-hexagonal-architecture-1kgf).
 And it goes beyond them.

 When you follow the design principles of requirements as code, you will end up with pure domain code.
 The domain code doesn't communicate with technical infrastructure, not even through interfaces.
 That's why you can test the domain code without mocking anything.
+That's similar to the idea of a [functional core and an imperative shell](https://www.destroyallsoftware.com/screencasts/catalog/functional-core-imperative-shell).

 The use case model at the boundary represents the single source of truth for interactions started by the user.
 You can [generate living documentation](https://github.com/bertilmuth/requirementsascode/tree/master/requirementsascodeextract) from the use case model.
 The generated use case documents represent always up to date information about how the system works from a user's perspective.